10 Tips on Working With a Recruitment Agency

 3. Know your recruitment process

 Your recruiter will start by advertising your role, monitoring responses to find a good selection of applicants.
-Next they will contact candidates to get a better understanding of who is most suitable, including providing relevant background checks.
+Next they will contact candidates to get a better understanding of who is most suitable, including matching key skills, characteristics and relevant background checks.
 Your recruiter will also contact successful and unsuccessful parties and arrange interviews.

 4. Choose a reputable agency

 Finding your next star employee can feel like a risky business, so it’s important you’re choosy about who you work with.
-A less reputable agent may be slow in responding to briefs, supplying a mediocre selection of candidates – or none at all.
+A less reputable agent may be slow to understand your requirements, supplying a mediocre selection of candidates – or none at all.
 As a rule, if they’re REC affiliated, you know you’re in safe hands.

 5. Work to a rough timeframe